zzz6519003/substrate-how-to-guides/how-to-substrate/docs/01-basics/basic-pallet-integration.md

 ## Use cases

-Including a pallet that implements Event and Call into a runtime.
+Including a pallet that implements an event and a call for runtime.

 ## Overview

-As developers to new frameworks, we often get stuck on things like setting up dependencies correctly.
-This guide is an extension to the [Add a Pallet to Your Runtime tutorial][add-a-pallet-tutorial], intended for new developers looking to quickly integrate a pallet to their runtime.
+This guide is an extension to the ["Add a Pallet to Your Runtime" tutorial][add-a-pallet-tutorial], intended as a ressource for developers new to Substrate looking to quickly integrate a pallet to their runtime.

 ## Steps

 ### 1. Import your pallet

-In `runtime/lib.rs`:
+Assuming a pallet called `pallet_something` is created, the first step is to import it in `runtime/lib.rs`:

 ```rust
 // Import your pallet.